To blog or not to blog? And what’s the point of creating all this content?

 You might not have thought about adding a blog to your site if you’re getting leads through word of mouth – but you’re not the only tradie in your area.
 Leads are coming in everyday, but people can’t call you if they don’t know you exist.

-A blog puts you on Google and brings new customers to your website.
+A blog puts you on Google and brings new customers to your contractor, trade or home improvement website.

 What’s the big deal about adding a blog?